 I have seen these created with little pancakes before, which of course takes a little more time to prepare – I however used the Sweet Potato wraps from BFree that I had in my fridge at the time.
 The natural sweetness of the sweet potato simply worked a charm for this breakfast combination!
-And on top of it all they’re also gluten free & generally super delicious.
-For my tacos I used 2 wraps and cut each into 3 smaller tacos using a round cutter – I bought this one in TK Maxx quite some time ago and I believe it’s the intended to be used for burgers (not that it would ever get to that use in my household!), but it simply had the perfect size!
-Of course you can alternatively use a glass or a bowl in combination with a sharp knife – or simply create a bigger ‘taco’.
+And on top of it all, they’re also gluten-free & generally super delicious.
+For my tacos I used 2 wraps and cut each into 3 smaller tacos using a round cutter – I bought this one in TK Maxx quite some time ago and I believe it’s intended to be used for burgers (not that it would ever get to that use in my household!), but it simply had a perfect size!
+Of course, you can alternatively use a glass or a bowl in combination with a sharp knife – or simply create a bigger ‘taco’.

 To give a little crunch I added toasted pecans (one of my favourite snacks recently!) and finished off with some drizzled vegan chocolate spread that just says: welcome to paradise!

 2 Sweet Potato Wraps (I used these ones from BFree!)